ortus-docs/commandbox-docs/developing_commands/forgebox_distribution.md

 # ForgeBox Distribution

-If you package your custom commands and upload them to [ForgeBox](http://www.coldbox.org/forgebox), make sure to tag them as `commandbox-commands` type.
-This will tell CommandBox automatically to install them in the custom commands folder for you when installing from ForgeBox.
+If you package your custom commands and upload them to [ForgeBox](http://www.coldbox.org/forgebox), make sure to tag them as `commandbox-modules` type.
+This will tell CommandBox automatically to install them in the custom modules folder so the commands will be automatically registered.

 Commands can be installed using the `install` command.
 They will not be saved as dependencies.